PAICTA-Africa/PAICTA_PCRAQ/README.md

 # PAICTA_PCRAQ
-#Intructions of for project need to be updated below:
+#Intructions for the project need to be updated below: